heyannag/Project_1_Group_4/README.md

 # Below you will find each individual's question, visualizations and the conclusions of the questions/findings.
 --------

-# Vehicle Availability in TN and Surrounding Areas + General Trends, Catie Clark
+# Vehicle Availability in TN and Surrounding Areas + General Trends | Catie Clark
-* What Nissan model is the most available in Tennessee?
-Altima is the most available used Nissan in Tennessee.
+* What Nissan model is the most available in Tennessee? *Altima*

 ## Findings:
 * Prework, group the state by region/territory names for comparative analysis